-Aesthetics: The project is for 35,650 square feet of existing cannabis cultivation of which 30,106 is outdoor and 5,554 square feet is mixed light.
+Aesthetics: The project is for 33,699 square feet of outdoor and 650 square feet of mixed light commercial cannabis cultivation activities for a total of 34,349 sf and an additional 3,435 sf of ancillary propagation.
 The project will not significantly impact scenic vistas or public views as the project will occur within an area that is surrounded by forested land.
 The project is consistent with the agricultural visual character of the area.
 The project will not create a source of light or glare as the project is conditioned to adhere to International Dark Sky Association standards.
 Less than significant impact.

-Agriculture and Forestry Resources: The project involves an agricultural activity on a parcel zoned as Forestry Recreation (FR), in which all general agricultural uses are principally permitted.
+Agriculture and Forestry Resources: The project involves an agricultural activity on a parcel zoned as Agriculture Exclusive (AE), in which all general agricultural uses are principally permitted.
 The project will not convert prime farmland or conflict with existing zoning for agricultural use or Williamson Act contract.
 The project will not result in the loss of forest land or conversion of forest land to non-forest use.
 No timber conversion occurred after the CMMLUO environmental baseline date of January 1, 2016, and no additional timber conversion is proposed or authorized under the permit.
 Less than significant impact.